 - Fuels business growth

-Bottom-line, the audit reinforces strategic marketing while also helping you accomplish your business goals.
+The bottom line is that the audit reinforces strategic marketing while also helping you accomplish your business goals.
 It would be easy to identify areas of improvement that may drive real business growth instead of wasting time, money, and energy.

 Digital marketing audits to do now

-Once you established that a digital marketing audit is necessary, the next best thing is to decide which audit is necessary for your business.
+Once you have established that a digital marketing audit is necessary, the next best thing is to decide which audit is necessary for your business.
 Below are some of the most common audits.

 Content audit

 Content audit is about doing an inventory of your website’s content including textual and visual content.
-Textual content includes the blog and landing pages while the visual content covers images, infographics, banners, and videos.
+Textual content includes the blog and landing pages, while the visual content covers images, infographics, banners, and videos.

 SEO audit